input-output-hk/mithril/mithril-client-wasm/README.md

 - `mithril-client-wasm` defines all the tooling necessary to manipulate Mithril certified types available from a Mithril aggregator from a WASM compatible browser.

 - The different types of available data certified by Mithril are:
-  - Snapshot: list and get.
+  - Cardano database: list and get.
   - Mithril stake distribution: list and get.
   - Cardano transactions: list & get snapshots, get proofs.
   - Cardano stake distribution: list, get and get by epoch.